 You can’t resolve a mouse problem if you don’t know how they’re getting in.
 We begin with a thorough 50 point inspection of your home’s exterior and interior to identify all mouse entry points.
 We then remove the mice using expertly installed one-way doors that allow the mice to leave for food but prevent them from getting back in.

 Mice are messy, leaving droppings and urine behind wherever they go.
 Skedaddle offers cleaning and sanitizing services to safely remove harmful mouse droppings and contaminated building materials to return your home to a liveable state.

 The results from our initial home inspection will provide us with a full understanding of which areas of your home need to be sealed to prevent future mice infestations.
 Our wildlife technicians will use professional grade wildlife exclusion materials to block any possible re-entry and keep mice out for good.

 The sight of a tiny little mouse running across the kitchen floor is sometimes enough to send even the bravest individual running.
 Yet, for others, mice are adorable animals that are kept as pets.
 These nocturnal rodents tend to be skittish and avoid human encounters, though as pets they can be quite social and friendly.
-Their nighttime activity and the fact that they are small means that often homeowners are unaware of their presence in attics and behind walls.
+Their small size and nighttime activity can make it difficult for homeowners to be aware of their presence in attics and behind walls.